working-group-two/engineering-blog/pages/blog/_posts/2020-01-28-Thanos-infinite-metrics.md

 As stated in the beginning of this article one of our objectives for implementing Thanos was the increased metric retention to be able to look back further in time.

-These are the most interesting applications for us:
+The most interesting features for us are to be able to:
 - analyze trends and identify anomalies within the mobile core network
 - visualize and graph service usage
 - predict service usage on peak days (think New Years Eve)